 - With a basting brush, take a small amount of garlic mayonnaise and brush lightly on each piece of sliced bread.

-- Place each baguette on a cookie sheet and bake in the oven for 7 minutes, or until the cheese has melted.
+- Place each baguette on a cookie sheet and bake in the oven for about 5-7 minutes, just until the bread starts to toast.

 - Once done, remove cookie sheet and turn oven off.